-The selection process can be described as a two way communication process where two sides encounter each other in order to take a decision on entering into an agreement.
+The selection process can be described as a two-way communication process where two sides encounter each other in order to take a decision on entering into an agreement.
 Sounds much like dating.
-To some degree it truly is, because this is the time where impactful decisions are made.
-Even if you are one of the aware employers who invest great effort in the high quality selection process, maybe you might get inspired to go back and see what you can improve even more.
+To some degree, it truly is, because this is the time where impactful decisions are made.
+Even if you are one of the aware employers who invest great effort in the high-quality selection process, maybe you might get inspired to go back and see what you can improve even more.
 Yes, it is that important.

 Taking into account that most probably the best candidates are in the talent pool of the passive candidates, the selection process rises in importance and impact.
-Remember, they are not the once who asked you for the date, you were the one approaching them.
+Remember, they are not the one who asked you for the date, you were the one approaching them.

-Now that you have actually engaged them into the process, a high level of awareness and knowledge is required not to lose them at this stage, but to build their engagement throughout the whole process.
+Now that you have actually engaged them in the process, a high level of awareness and knowledge is required not to lose them at this stage, but to build their engagement throughout the whole process.